Skatteetaten/vagrant-hashistack/docs/CONTRIBUTING.md

 ### These steps will _always_ run

+- **docker-auth:** Transplant docker hub auth to macos runner and ubuntu vm.
 - **linter:** Runs [super-linter](https://github.com/github/super-linter), ensuring code style checks ensuring consistency and code quality.
+- **changes:** Evaluate if _code_ changed by filtering out documentation
-- **build:** Builds the vagrant box using packer
+- **changes -> build:** Builds the vagrant box using packer if there are _code_ changes
-- **test:** Will run the newly built box with `make test`
+- **build - > test:** Will run the newly built box with `make test`
+- **enforce-changelog:** Make sure we have an entry/change in the CHANGELOG.md.
+Override by using label `ci/skip-changelog`
+- **release-prerequisites:** If PR passes build- and test stages and is designated for release, this step sets up variables for `release`-stage

 ### Additional steps will run when building _a release_

-- **release-prerequisites:** If PR passes build- and test stages and is designated for release, this step sets up variables for `release`-stage
-- **release:** Upload vagrant box to vagrant-cloud, release a version and tag release on github.
+- **release-prerequisites -> release:** Upload vagrant box to vagrant-cloud, release a version and tag release on github.

 ### Linters
 All PRs will run [super-linter](https://github.com/github/super-linter).
 Run `make lint` to check your code locally before creating a PR.